Butter scones are the most common type that people like to eat. These are the ones that you often see people eating alongside tea or coffee.

 If your goal is to make healthier scones, you shouldn’t even be considering using lard as a butter substitute.
 You’ve already learned about many better options.

 Now you know that you can make scones without using butter.
-Many types of scones don’t even call for butter.
+Many types don’t even call for it.

 There are heavy cream scones that are more cake-like.
 These sweet and tasty scones are very rich, but they aren’t necessarily healthier than butter scones.

 If you want to make something that’s closer to butter scones, you can try to replace the butter with a substitute ingredient.
-For example, you can use margarine to make scones.
+For example, you can use margarine.

 Margarine does a good job of replacing butter in scones.
 You can also use all-vegetable shortening or lard if you’d like to, but those options aren’t perfect.